Judaism and Tradition

 The Chosen takes place in an Orthodox community in Williamsburg, Brooklyn that is shaped by Jewish faith and customs.
 Chaim Potok highlights the influence of Judaism on his characters by filling his novel with references to and quotes from the Talmud (a book of Jewish laws and lessons) and the Torah.
-Reuven Malter and Danny Saunders, although they are teenage boys, think more about complex interpretations of Jewish texts than they do about girls…(read full theme analysis)
+Reuven Malter and Danny Saunders, although they are teenage boys, think more about complex interpretations of Jewish texts than they do about girls…read analysis of Judaism and Tradition

 The title, The Chosen, introduces this theme immediately into the novel.
 First of all, in a novel about Jewish people and culture the term carries a religious meaning: the idea written in the Torah that Jews are the people chosen by God.
 This means that practicing Jews believe that they have a specific and exclusive order to follow and obey God.
-“Chosenness,” as it is called, is seen in the way that Danny and…(read full theme analysis)
+“Chosenness,” as it is called, is seen in the way that Danny and…read analysis of Choosing and Being Chosen

 The first sentence in the book starts with a mention of Danny Saunders, the narrator Reuven Malter’s future best friend.
 This sets up what will be the most important relationship in the book: friendship.
 They meet as enemies during a brutal softball game in which Danny injures and nearly blinds Reuven, but they become fast friends when Danny comes to visit Reuven in the hospital for the second time.

-The origin of this relationship…(read full theme analysis)
+The origin of this relationship…read analysis of Friendship

 The Chosen starts with a battle, or a near battle, in the form of a softball game between Reuven Malter’s school team and Danny Saunders’s infamously brutal Hasidic team.
-The Hasidic team plays with such brutality because they have been told that the only way that they will be allowed to have a team is if they make it their religious duty to beat the “apikorsim” (Jews who do not believe in god, or in…(read full theme analysis)
+The Hasidic team plays with such brutality because they have been told that the only way that they will be allowed to have a team is if they make it their religious duty to beat the “apikorsim” (Jews who do not believe in god, or in…read analysis of World War II and War